ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-Take into account when specifying the names of the actions, they have to be full qualified.
+When you specify the names of the actions, they must be full qualified.

 ## Triggers
 {: #openwhisk_rest_api_triggers}

 To create a trigger, the minimum information you need is a name for the trigger.
 You could also include default parameters that get passed to the action through a rule when the trigger gets fired.

 Create a trigger with name `events` with a default parameter `type` with value `webhook` set.